I’m often asked whether salons, clinics and spas should use promotions and offer discounts when marketing.

 I certainly don’t agree with the notion that you should never discount.
 Let’s face it, even John Lewis and Waitrose offer promotional discounts from time to time.

-The salon marketing secret is in knowing when and how to give specials, discounts and deals.
+The salon marketing secret is in knowing when and how to give special promotions, discounts and deals.

 I know.
 It’s tempting to panic when the salon is quiet and your competitors are discounting everything – including their granny.